 → Dogue de Bordeaux

 → Presa Canario

 → Black Russian Terrier

 While the breeds mentioned above typically make good guard dogs, it is not their ancestry that makes them well-suited for guard dog work – it is the combination of physical and psychological traits that they possess, which make them good at keeping their owners safe.

-→ Good guard dogs often have intimidating physical features.
+→ The Best guard dogs for families often have intimidating physical features.
 In addition to large size, many good guard dogs have physical features that increase a dog’s ability to intimidate adversaries.
 Examples include the broad shoulders of Rottweilers, the pointy ears of Dobermans and the blocky heads of Cane Corsos.

-→ Good guard dogs should be brave.
-Skittish or nervous dogs are more likely to flee at the first sign of danger than they are to face the threat head on.
+→ Family guard dogs should be brave.
+Skittish or nervous dogs are more likely to flee at the first sign of danger than they are to face the threat head-on.
 Accordingly, you’ll always want to select a courageous breed when trying to find a good guard dog for your family.
 Brave dogs are also more likely to accurately judge the potential danger a stranger represents, rather than treating everyone they meet as a threat.

-→ Good guard dogs are usually territorial.
+→ The best guard dog breeds are usually territorial.
 Many dogs have a natural territorial instinct, which causes them to defend their home from anyone who comes too close.
 This trait alone can help keep most criminals at bay and avoid unnecessary altercations.

 Not all guard dogs will exhibit each of these traits, but the best ones will usually possess the majority of those listed above.
 Just be sure to consider your needs carefully before making your selection.

 Have you ever considered getting a guard dog for your family?
 What breed did you select?
 Has your pet ever had to come to your rescue?
 We’d love to hear about your experiences in the comments below.